grrttedwards/wow-addon-updater/README.md

 ### Python module dependencies

 You should already have `pip` included with your Python installation.
 This is the default package manager for Python.
+You can check by running `pip --version` on the command line.
-If not, download the latest version of Python  for your platform, with `pip` bundled.
+If it's not there, download the latest version of Python for your platform, and check the box during installation to include `pip`.

 This utility has three Python module dependencies: